On some properties of the functors ${\mathcal F}^G_P$ from Lie algebra to locally analytic representations: Are the functors faithful?

-3) Let $\uM_1=U(\frg)\otimes_{U(\frp)} W$ for some finite dimensional locally analytic $P$-representation $W$.
-We may view it as a successive extension of generalized Verma modules considered in Step 1.
-The proof of the statement is by dimension on $\dim W.$ Here step 1) serves as the start of induction.
+8pt 3) Let $M_1=U(\frg)\otimes_{U(\frp)} W$ for some finite dimensional algebraic $P$-representation $W$.
+We may view it as a successive extension of generalized Verma modules considered in Step 1).
+The proof of the statement is by dimension on $\dim W.$ Here Step 1) serves as the start of induction.
 Write down an exact sequence